TD Ameritrade Review

 TD Ameritrade vs. Fidelity

 While TD Ameritrade provides a bevy of resources, it doesn’t hold a candle to Fidelity's offerings in that department.
 Fidelity features market research from more than 20 top firms, and the Learning Center covers everything from options trading to margin loans.
-Fidelity is also more expensive per trade — $4.95 compared to TD Ameritrade's commission-free trading.
-TD Ameritrade also ranks higher with Kiplinger, and its mobile apps are unparalleled, so it's still worth considering if you want to keep your trading at your fingertips.
+However, TD Ameritrade ranks higher with Kiplinger, and its mobile apps are unparalleled, so it's still worth considering if you want to keep your trading at your fingertips.

 TD Ameritrade vs. Ally Invest

 Ally Invest is a better choice than TD Ameritrade if you’re a high-volume trader with a lot of existing knowledge, though it lacks the wealth of educational tools that TD Ameritrade provides.
 If you're just starting out and need access to in-depth market research, TD Ameritrade is still potentially a better option.

 TD Ameritrade vs. E*TRADE